cenk1cenk2/docker-softether-vpncli/README.md

 # Leave empty or comment out if it is not used.
 INTCONN=
 ##
+# If your network gateway address of the VPN server is different than 1, it will override it.
+# Leave empty or comment out if it is not used.
+NETWORKGATEWAY=
 # EMBEDDED SAMBA SERVER SETTINGS
 ##
 # Enable or disable internal Samba server.